 It was a rare day in Los Angeles in July as a rainstorm threatened, although Angelinos welcome every drop.
-I had made a date for a mother/daughter day in Newton Canyon, 4 miles from Malibu for a winery hike, lunch and wine tasting at Rosenthal Estate Vineyards.
+I had made a date for a mother/daughter hike in Newton Canyon, 4 miles from Malibu to visit the vineyard, have lunch and taste the wine at Rosenthal Estate Vineyards.

 As I drove from the San Fernando Valley and up Kanan Dune Road, I was expecting a downpour.

-I arrived at the winery tucked back in the hills and drove down a tree-covered road to the old stables where the Rosenthal wine tasting room was located.
+When I arrived at the winery that was tucked back in the hills, I was directed to drive a tree-covered road to the old stables where the Rosenthal wine tasting room was located.

 It was like descending into the garden of Eden with greenery and vineyards delicately laced into the hills up above.
 A pair of wooden giraffes played whimsically among the trees.

-I’d been worried about hiking up hills because my sprained foot was still twinging, but our guide assured us that a golf cart was available if necessary.
+I’d been worried about hiking up hills because I had sprained my foot and it was twinging, but our guide assured us that a golf cart was available if necessary.
 Fortunately, my foot cooperated and I did fine.
-It was a nice 45-minute workout.
+It was a lovely and invigorating 45-minute workout.

 We stopped at the chardonnay vineyard and tasted some of the grapes.
 They were so tart most of the people in our group spat them out.
 We learned that grapes used for making wine are much smaller and not nearly as sweet as table grapes.

-Our guide showed us a hillside with merlot grapes that had been damaged when a car caught fire on the road.
+We waled to a hillside with merlot grapes that had been damaged by a fire when a car crashed on the road.
 It was such a shame to lose so many wonderful grapes.
 We also tasted the red merlot grapes on another hillside that was a little bit sweeter than the chardonnay.

-Normally, lunch would have been at the main house, but it was being used for a private party, so we hiked up to the guest house nearby.
-We sat at outdoor tables overlooking the vineyards and were served a delicious and enormous box lunch of Boar’s Head sandwiches, olives, and potato salad.
+Lunch on the Rosenthal Estate Vineyard hike is normally served at the main house, but it was being used for a private party that day, so we hiked up to the guest house nearby.
+We sat at outdoor tables overlooking the vineyards and were served a scrumptious box lunch of Boar’s Head sandwiches, olives, and potato salad.

 And then there was the wine.